alphagov/forms/design/features/long-list-autocomplete/README.md

 We provide warnings to the user when their actions can have an impact on the structure of their form, like routes or to the lists of options itself

-If their list is longer than 30 options and they want to switch to 'one or more options' we say:
+If their list is longer than 30 options, and they want to switch to 'one or more options' we say:
 > If you change this to 'one or more options', you'll need to edit your list.
 You can only have up to 30 options in a list where people can select one or more options.
 If you make this change, you'll be able to edit your list on the next page.

 If their list was using a route and was above 30 options, we say
-> If you change this to ‘one or more options’, the route from this question will be deleted and you’ll need to edit the list.
+> If you change this to ‘one or more options’, the route from this question will be deleted, and you’ll need to edit the list.
 You can only have up to 30 options in a list where people can select one or more options.
 If you make this change, you’ll be able to edit your list on the next page.

 <br>